top of page

 Article IV: Directors

 Section 1: The operation of the SkillsUSA Massachusetts Alumni & Friends Association, the direction of its work and control of its property shall be vested in a Board of Directors.
-The Board of Directors shall consist of no more than twelve (12) voting members and up to two (2) non-voting Advisors.
+The Board of Directors shall consist of voting members (President, Vice President, Secretary, Treasurer, Marketing and Membership [up to 2], and Members at Large) and up to two (2) non-voting Advisors.
 The Advisor(s) shall be appointed, and shall serve at the pleasure of the Board of Directors of SkillsUSA Massachusetts, Inc. and assume the duties of the job description.

 Section 4: The Board of Directors shall, in addition to its usual functions: